-COTO has been a signatory to the Association of Canadian Occupational Therapy Regulatory Organizations (ACOTRO) Mutual Recognition Agreement (MRA) since it was negotiated and came into effect in July 2001.
+COTO was a signatory to the Association of Canadian Occupational Therapy Regulatory Organizations (ACOTRO) Mutual Recognition Agreement (MRA) when it was negotiated and came into effect in July 2001.
 In 2009 this was revised to become the ACOTRO Labour Mobility Support Agreement (LMSA), and COTO became a signatory to this new agreement in early 2010.